rliao147/FlixProject/README.md

 <img src="http://g.recordit.co/F5ScyARtYP.gif" width=250><br>

 ### Notes
-I encountered problems regarding the setup of the project because my XCode settings were different, but I eventually solved it after spending time researching solutions online.
+I encountered problems regarding the setup of the project because my XCode settings were different, but I eventually figured out how to alter the system settings back to normal.
-Source control was confusing but now I have a much better understanding of Git.
+Source control was confusing, but now I have a much better understanding of Git.